During the Covid-19 Pandemic Stratford-on-Avon District Council will issue a daily update (from Monday to Friday) for residents and businesses.

 All NHS staff and social care workers will be able to park for free in District Council car parks during the coronavirus outbreak - they just need to display supporting evidence in their windscreen, such as a photocopy of their work pass (with sensitive information removed) or a letter from their employer.

-You can still contact the District Council by phone on 01789 267575 or email in the usual way on email@example.com or access services online at www.stratford.gov.uk
+You can still contact the District Council by phone on 01789 267575, although the phone lines are very busy, alternatively email: email@example.com or access services online at www.stratford.gov.uk or visit our Facebook and Twitter for up-to-date information and advice.